1946 Delaware Fightin' Blue Hens football team

 Delaware ranked fifth nationally among small-college teams in total offense with an average of 335.1 yards per game.
 It ranked 14th nationally in total defense, giving up an average of 163.4 yards per game.
+Key players included quarterback Jim Buchanan; halfbacks Gerald "Doc" Doherty and Art Millman; fullback Paul Hart; team captain and tackles Tony Stalloni and Bob Campbell; guards Gene Carrell and Walt Marusa, ends Carroll Hauptle and Harold "Buck" Thompson; and center Jack Messick.

+Buck Thompson set a Delaware record with a 98-yard rushing play against Washington.
+Doc Doherty had an 83-yard run against Gettysburg.

 The team played the majority of its home games at Wilmington Park.
 The October 26 game against Drexel was the final game played at Frazer Field, and the last game played in Newark until the opening of Delaware Stadium in 1952.